guardian/cdk/docs/003-migrating-existing-stacks.md

 ### AutoscalingGroup Availability Zones

-When defining an autoscaling group in cloudformation, an `AvailabilityZones` property was sometimes provided e.g.
+When defining an autoscaling group in CloudFormation, an `AvailabilityZones` property was sometimes provided e.g.

 ```yaml
 AvailabilityZones: